-Wrapper.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if wrapper.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+Wrapper.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if wrapper.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 Wrapper.exe file information

 The process known as WebPAM or Java Service Wrapper Standard Edition (version 3.5.11) or ManageEngine NetFlow Analyzer (version 9) or RAIDXpert or Java Service Wrapper Community Edition (version 3.5.9) or ManageEngine Applications Manager

 belongs to software Maya 6.0 Documentation Server or Maya or WebPAM or Maya 7.0 Personal Learning Edition or Galleon or DVB Web Scheduler or SysAid Server or Sys Aid Server Free or Browster or HP ProCurve Manager or RAIDXpert or Web Help Desk or Enexity SecureLink Gatekeeper or JavaHMO or Red5 or ManageEngine EventLog Analyzer (version 7) or Student Management System or DVB Web Scheduler Pro or Maya 6.0 Personal Learning Edition or SSL-Explorer (version 0.2.9_03) or Enexity SecureLink Component or up.time (version 4) or RouterTool